-- (i) the vicinity, in the case of a particular tree or group of trees or woodland; or - (ii) the entire country, in the case of a species; and - (b) deliver the notice to the persons and bodies referred to in section 9(2)(b).

-(3) After deciding to make a declaration the Minister must publish a notice in the 5 media referred to in subsection (2)(a)-

-- (a) recording his or her decision; and - (b) identifying the particular tree or group of trees or woodland or species to be protected.
+- (i) the vicinity, in the case of a particular tree or group of trees or woodland; - (ii) the entire country, in the case of a species; and - (b) deliver the notice to- - (i) the persons and bodies referred to in section 9(2)(b), in the case of a 5 particular tree or group of trees or woodland; - (ii) the bodies referred to in subparagraphs (i) and (ii) of section 9(2)(b), in the case of a species. - (3) After deciding to make a declaration the Minister must publish a notice in the media referred to in subsection (2)(a)- - (a) recording his or her decision; and - (b) identifying the particular tree or group of trees or woodland or species to be protected.